Undergraduate Admissions Handbook 2014-15

 Access to HE Diploma

-These are normally kite-marked Access to Higher Education courses only.
-The minimum requirement is for Distinctions in all relevant subject units.
+Applicants are expected to achieve the Access to HE Diploma with Distinctions in all relevant subject units.
+In most instances, an Access to HE Diploma alone is not sufficient preparation to study a Science subject or Economics at Cambridge.
 Applicants may be required to meet additional subject-specific requirements for particular courses at Cambridge.

 International Baccalaureate Diploma Programme

 It is recommended that the full Diploma is obtained.
-Typical offers request an overall score between 40 and 42 out of 45 (ie including the bonus points from the Theory of Knowledge component and the Extended Essay) and 7,7,6 or 7,7,7 (7 being the highest) in the Higher Level (HL) subjects.
-It is sometimes appropriate to ask for a particular grade in a standard level (SL) subject.
+Typical offers request an overall score between 40 and 41 out of 45 (including the bonus points from the Theory of Knowledge component and the Extended Essay) and 7,7,6 or 7,7,7 (7 being the highest) in the Higher Level (HL) subjects.
+It is sometimes appropriate to ask for a particular grade in a standard level (SL) specific subject.

 Appendix N contains a helpful International Baccalaureate Diploma Curriculum Content Guide.